 Marjorie Taylor Greene is taking a new approach to Washington

-Georgia Congresswoman Marjorie Taylor Greene is regularly in the spotlight with her extremist, far-right rhetoric and ties to former President Donald Trump.
-But in the new year and the new Congress, she's getting attention for a different reason - her vocal support for House Speaker Kevin McCarthy.
+Georgia Congresswoman Marjorie Taylor Greene is no stranger to controversy with her extremist, far-right rhetoric and ties to former President Donald Trump.
+But the new year and the new Congress have placed her in the spotlight for a different reason - her vocal support for House Speaker Kevin McCarthy.
 Georgia Public Broadcasting's Stephen Fowler has more on Greene's new approach to Washington.

 STEPHEN FOWLER, BYLINE: When the first day of Congress adjourned and lawmakers went spilling into the halls of the Capitol without being sworn in, most Republicans were understandably frustrated.